imagej/imagej.github.io/_pages/help/editing/logos.md

 ---
-title: Demo logos
-description: this page demonstrates how to use the logo include tag
+title: Editing the Wiki - Logos
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to use the `logo` include tag.

 ## Usage